CP-Payne/WonderPicAI/README.md

     GOOGLE_CLIENT_SECRET=your_google_client_secret
     ```

     Replace placeholder values with your actual secrets.
 For `JWT_SECRET_KEY`, ensure it's a strong, randomly generated string at least 32 bytes long.
-The application is still runnable without configuring `stripe`, `comfylite`, and `google` related environment variables, however, the Stripe integration, image generation, and google SigniIn in features will not work.
-You will be able to log in manually, view previously generated images (for a new setup there will not be any images unless you add it manually to the database), view the credits page and view the landing page.
+The application is still runnable without configuring `stripe`, `ComfyLite`, and `google` related environment variables, however, the Stripe integration, image generation, and Google Sign-In features will not work.
+You can log in manually and view previously generated images (in a fresh setup, there won't be any unless you add them manually to the database), view the credits page and view the landing page.

 4.  **Install Go dependencies:**